arsalanshaikh13/https-three-tier-architecture-aws-in-module-terraform/README.md

+# Three-Tier Application AWS Architecture

+![Three-Tier AWS Architecture Diagram](architecture/architecture-dark.png)

+> more details regarding the case study of the project is provided in [case-study.md](case-study.md) file

 # Installation and Running Guide

-## Three-Tier Application AWS Architecture

-![Three-Tier AWS Architecture Diagram](architecture/architecture-dark.png)

 ## Overview

-This repository contains Infrastructure as Code (IaC) for automated AWS resource provisioning and configuration using Terraform and Terragrunt
+This repository contains Infrastructure as Code (IaC) for automated AWS resource provisioning and configuration using Terraform and Terragrunt.

 **⚠️ Important Notice:**